Approximating fixed size quantum correlations in polynomial time: Introduction

 Together with a tailor-made purification scheme based on the pretty-good purification, the constrained Bose-symmetric de Finetti theorem enables the formulation of a novel Bose-symmetric SDP hierarchy that yields converging outer approximations for any constrained separability problem.
 We refer to \autoref{sec:bose-symmetric} for precise definitions and full details.\\

 \item Achieving an overall polynomial runtime requires not only that the SDP be of polynomial size, but also that it can be constructed in polynomial time.
 We establish this by leveraging Bose-symmetric methods to construct the SDP directly in a symmetry-adapted basis.
-Based on these methods, the resulting computational complexity of approximating the value of the game up to an additive $\epsilon$-error relies on an isomorphism to a full matrix algebra over $\CC$ of dimension $\text{poly}\lrbracket{\epsilon^{-1}}$.
-Crucially, we show that this isomorphism—and the corresponding SDP—can be computed in time polynomial in $\epsilon^{-1}$, thereby yielding the complexity bound stated in \autoref{eq:main-complexity}.\\
+Based on these methods, the resulting algorithm for approximating the value of the game up to an additive $\epsilon$-error relies on an isomorphism to a full matrix algebra over $\CC$ of dimension $\text{poly}\lrbracket{\epsilon^{-1}}$.
+Crucially, we show that this isomorphism \,---\, and the corresponding SDP \,---\, can be computed in time polynomial in $\epsilon^{-1}$, thereby yielding the complexity bound stated in \autoref{eq:main-complexity}.\\

 \item Alternatively, starting from the permutation-symmetry-based methods and using the conceptually distinct mathematical framework for standard symmetry reduction from e.g.\ \cite{chee2023efficient, litjens2017semidefinite, fawzi2022hierarchy, gijswijt2009block}, we develop a similar polynomial-time algorithm based on an isomorphism into blocks of full matrix algebras over $\CC$ of size $\text{poly}\lrbracket{\epsilon^{-1}}$.
-In regimes where the underlying system dimensions are large, this algorithm outperforms the Bose-symmetric candidate in terms of practical computational efficiency.
-We refer to \autoref{sec:previous} for previous work in this direction.\\
+In regimes where the underlying system dimensions are large, this algorithm, although structurally more involved than its Bose-symmetric counterpart, is computationally more efficient in practice.
+We refer to \autoref{sec:previous} for earlier work in this direction.\\

-\item Finally, we leverage the outer approximations from aforementioned SDP hierarchies to develop an effective rounding procedure with rigorous convergence guarantees (cf.~our concurrent work \cite{kossmann2025symmetric}).
+\item Finally, we leverage the outer approximations from the aforementioned SDP hierarchies to develop an effective rounding procedure with rigorous convergence guarantees (cf.\ our concurrent work \cite{kossmann2025symmetric}).
 This produces feasible strategies in terms of shared entangled states with corresponding conditional measurements, which provide lower bounds on the game's value. \end{enumerate}